 - Residents with disabilities and others who have access and functional needs

-No. Now that more vaccine is available, many vaccination sites are accepting walk-ins.
-Please reference vaccination site information on the State's website for appointment information/requirements.
+Now that more vaccine is available, some vaccination sites are accepting walk-ins.
+Please check with the site you plan to visit prior to arrival.
+Vaccination site information is available on the State's website here.

 What does it mean to be fully vaccinated?